adrianomg/PAMPAR/README.md

     	`~$ ./pthread 4 2048`

-  - To run a MPI-1 application, run:
+  - To run an MPI-1 application, run:

   	`~$ mpirun -np <number_of_processes> <binary_file> <input>`